OMOWUNMIAJ/Churn_Project_SAIL/README.md

 # Churn_Project_SAIL
-A Bank Customer churn project
+A Bank Customer churn project at SAIL Innovation Lab as a group project